unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Hearing and Smell_**.
 The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.

 **_Pack Tactics_**.
-The wolf has advantage on an attack roll against a creature if at least one of the wolf’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The wolf has advantage on an attack roll against a creature if at least one of the wolf's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**